 Knowledge Mobilization Fellows:

-Maria Juliana Angarita Bohorquez has a B.A. in International Relations from Rosario’s University (Bogota, Colombia) and is finishing a Master’s in museology at UQAM, under the supervision of Professor Jennifer Carter.
-Her current research explores the construction of Colombia’s National Museum of Memory, focusing on the challenges faced by the museum professionals (curators, museographers, architects) responsible for adapting an institutional mandate sanctioned through national law to the design of a national memorial and human rights museum.
+Maria Juliana Angarita Bohorquez has a B.A. in International Relations from Rosario’s University (Bogota, Colombia), an MA in Museology at UQAM, and is currently a PhD student in Museology at UQAM, under the supervision of Professor Jennifer Carter.
+Her research explores the construction of Colombia’s National Museum of Memory, focusing on the challenges faced by the museum professionals (curators, museographers, architects) responsible for adapting an institutional mandate sanctioned through national law to the design of a national memorial and human rights museum.

 Myriam Gerber is a PhD student in the history department at Concordia University.
 Born in Germany, her research focusses on unmarked mass graves of the Holocaust in Central and Eastern Europe.
 Myriam’s dissertation investigates the complex layers of memory and silence surrounding an unmarked mass grave related to the former BMW forced labor camp in Allach, a sub-camp of the former concentration camp Dachau.
 Her research challenges meta narratives of a “mastered” past as it is represented in the context of the Gedenkstaette Dachau.expand